Programming

 Key facts on fit

-Moreover, basic computer programming skills can be extremely useful whatever you end up doing.
+Moreover, basic programming skills can be extremely useful whatever you end up doing.
 You’ll find ways to automate tasks or analyse data throughout your career.

 There’s no general answer about when to switch from a focus on learning to a focus on impact.
 Once you have some basic programming skills, you should look for positions that both further improve your skills and have an impact, and then decide based on which specific opportunities seem best at the time.